TieDyeAstronomer/avspec/dos/calibration.md

 # Calibration

-By comparing your target spectrum to a source with known wavelengths, you can label each pixel in your spectrum with a wavelength.
+By comparing your spectrum to a source with known wavelengths, you can label each pixel in your spectrum with a wavelength.
 This process is known as calibration[^1].

 ## Why do calibration?